-The baseline plan comes with all the features necessary to start building an ecommerce store (or to migrate an existing one).
+The baseline plan comes with all the features necessary to start building an online shop (or to migrate an existing one).
 Though it only provides support for one storefront without purchasing additional shops in the higher-tier plan, this is the perfect solution for a smaller store.

 Below is a list of some of the most important features included with CS-Cart:

 - Built-in Layouts Editor

 - Powerful Admin Panel and Admin Mobile App